broadinstitute/gwas-ui/Notes.md

 -need to agree upon parameters
 -need to exchange project names and instance IP addresses (private or external?)

-Questions
-1) Double check logic of generating phenotype
+4. Run UI
+. ~ /env/bin/activate

+Things that need to be updated each round of data sharing/gwas in parameter file:
+- Num_inds - each dataset might have data for a different number of individuals
+- Cache_file_prefix - one value for each dataset

+Assumptions/things that shouldn't change:
+- Num_covs shouldn't change cause individuals from 2 separate datasets should have values for the same covariates
+- Similarly, Num_snps shouldn't change - basically, the shape of the data (number of columns) should be the same for the two datasets, even if the number of subjects/rows changes

 Biggest To-Do's Remaining:
-1) Add workflow for "Create New GWAS Instance" option.
-	- Note that this will involve changing the workflow of the demo significantly, because the network needs to be configured before you create the instance.
-So each project needs to first create a new network, then create the instance, then do all the other config stuff.
-New issue this brings up: when creating a machine that is both S and CP2, do you create 2 networks?
-And attach it to both?
-Or create just one network.
-Latter makes more sense because a machine can always communicate with itself.
 2) If many parties are running the role of S, just have all IP addresses separated by whitespace in the same line of config.txt, and we can run the protocol one time for each IP address.
-3) Some issues with automating VPC network creation (basically this is barely done):
+3) Some issues with VPC networks:
-	- When creating a subnet, need to make sure the IP address of your instance is actually covered by that subnet LOL.
-	- Need a 30 second delay between create network and create subnet.
-Also seems like we need a delay between successive attempts to add a new peering to the same machine sometimes.
-	- Update code on network creation to use Global routing
 	- Do we need to worry about firewalls?
 Both to allow traffic and to prevent traffic on non-GWAS ports?
+	- Need to avoid overlapping subnet ranges: subnets need to be of the form 10.x.y.0/24, where x and y are distinct for all users.
+Right, now I just randomly generate x and y - need to change that.
-	- Need to avoid overlapping subnet ranges: make sure all participants ensure the first 3 digits of their instance IP are different, which amounts to creating them in different regions.
-Then for each subnet, take x.y.z.0/24 for the subnet, where x.y.z.w is the IP address of the instance from that project.
-Consider deleting a net after GWAS is done, and also think about adding checks to see if peering or network already exists before adding.
+	- Consider deleting a net after GWAS is done, and also think about adding checks to see if peering or network already exists before adding.
+	- Need to replace VPC with SSL.
 4) Add other parameters to config file (eg ones other than num individuals, covariates, etc).
 5) Key Generation:
 	- For now, just using existing keys with repo.